FabricMC/fabric-docs/versions/1.20.4/develop/blocks/blockstates.md

 @[code](@/reference/1.20.4/src/main/resources/assets/fabric-docs-reference/models/block/condensed_oak_log_horizontal.json)

----

 ::: info
-Remember, blockstate files can be found in the `assets/<mod id here>/blockstates` folder, the name of the blockstate file should match the block ID used when registering your block in the `ModBlocks` class.
+Remember, blockstate files can be found in the `assets/mod-id/blockstates` folder, the name of the blockstate file should match the block ID used when registering your block in the `ModBlocks` class.
 For instance, if the block ID is `condensed_oak_log`, the file should be named `condensed_oak_log.json`.

 For a more in-depth look at all the modifiers available in the blockstate files, check out the [Minecraft Wiki - Models (Block States)](https://minecraft.wiki/w/Tutorials/Models#Block_states) page.
 :::